autowarefoundation/autoware.universe/perception/object_filter/README.md

 | `lower_bound_y`         | float | -50.00        | Bound for filtering.
 Only used if filter_by_xy_position is true                                             |

 ## Assumptions / Known limits

+Filtering is performed based on the center position of the object.

 ## (Optional) Error detection and handling